-Join Mike Meyers for an in-depth discussion in this video RAM capacity, part of CompTIA A+ Exam Prep (220-901) Part 1: Core Processing.
+Join Mike Meyers for an in-depth discussion in this video RAM capacity, part of CompTIA A+ (220-901) Cert Prep: 1 Core Processing.

 - I want to talk to you about capacity here for a minute.…Different RAM sticks have different capacities…in terms of the amount of memory they hold.…I've got two DDR sticks in front of me.…One holds half a gigabyte,…and the other one is one gigabyte,…and you can't tell just by looking at them.…If you're lucky, it's on the label.…And if you're buying RAM, you're telling them…ahead of time how much you want,…but capacity is very, very important.…When you're installing RAM,…in general, we'd like to install the same capacity.…